abcamiletto/nba-stats/README.md

 ### To Do List

 - [x] Fix scraping functions
+- [ ] Check if we have all the info we need
 - [ ] Refactor scraping functions
 - [ ] Create an Info dataclass to store results of get_player_info (and keep only meaningful values)
 - [ ] Find a smart way to store draft info of a player